google-deepmind/mujoco/doc/XMLreference.rst

    **cylinder** is the same as **box**, except the points are projected on the surface of a cylinder.

    **ellipsoid** is the same as **box**, except the points are projected on the surface of an ellipsoid.

+   **disc** is the same as **box**, except the points are projected on the surface of a disc.
+It is only compatible with :at:`dim=2`.

+   **circle** is the same as **grid**, except the points are sampled along a circle so that the first and last points are the same.
+The radius of the circle is computed such that each segment has the requested spacing.
+It is only compatible with :at:`dim=1`.

    **mesh** loads the flexcomp points and elements (i.e. triangles) from a mesh file, in the same file formats as mesh assets.
 A mesh asset is not actually added to the model.
 Instead the vertex and face data from the mesh file are used